BetterAngelsLA/monorepo/docs/backend_readme.md

 #### Resetting DB

-If an error occurs where the local database doesn't reflect accurately after the migrations, run:
+If an error occurs where the local database doesn't accurately reflect the new migration(s), run:

 ```bash
 yarn nx run betterangels-backend:reset_db